pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_supply_return_exhaust_relief_terminal_fan_power_dict.md

 - **B-RMI,P-RMI**: To calculate the supply, return, exhaust, relief, and terminal unit total fan power for each zone in the ruleset model instance.

 **Returns:**
 - **get_zone_supply_return_exhaust_relief_terminal_fan_power_dict**: The function returns a dictionary that saves each zone's supply, return, exhaust, relief and terminal fan power as a list {zone.id: [supply fan power kW, return fan power kW, exhaust fan power kW, relief fan power kW, terminal fan power]}.
 Values will be equal to zero where not defined for a fan system.
+Zonal exhaust and non-mechanical cooling is not included.

 **Function Call:**
 1. get_dict_of_zones_and_terminal_units_served_by_hvac_sys()